Skip to main content

 Python script

-Your Python script should accept a prompt, options, and context as arguments.
+Your Python script should implement a function that accepts a prompt, options, and context as arguments.
 It should return a JSON-encoded ProviderResponse.

 • The ProviderResponse must include an output field containing the result of the API call.